 Implementation: Use indirect references rather than actual file names.

 Implementation: Use possible permissions on file access when developing and deploying web applications.

 Implementation: Validate user input by only accepting known good.
-Ensure all content that is delivered to client is sanitized against an acceptable content specification -- whitelisting approach.
+Ensure all content that is delivered to client is sanitized against an acceptable content specification using an allowlist approach.